Rep. Marjorie Taylor Greene is adamant that the Republican Party has lost its way.

 “Everybody’s like, MTG breaks with Trump.
 MTG breaks with our party.
 And it’s like, not actually,” Ms. Greene told The Washington Times.
 “If you look at anything I said five years ago and you compare it today, it is almost 100% the same.”

-She’s sounding the alarm that the GOP has drifted away from the America First voters who helped put them in charge of Washington.
-Those voters, she said, are increasingly frustrated and disillusioned by their deepening economic anxiety and the Republican Party’s failure to confront rising costs.
+She is sounding the alarm that the Republican Party has drifted away from the “America First” voters who helped put them in charge of Washington.
+Those voters, she said, are increasingly frustrated and disillusioned by their deepening economic anxiety and Republicans’ failure to confront rising costs.

-“American people voted for America First in November of 2024,” Ms. Greene said.
+“American people voted for ‘America First’ in November of 2024,” Ms. Greene said.
 “That’s certainly the policies that I fully believe in and represent and always have, and that’s what the American people voted for, and it has not been delivered,” she said.

 “I think there’s a lot of disenfranchised voters right now,” she said.

-She warned that if Republicans fail to reconnect with the America First crowd by addressing the increased costs of living and prioritizing domestic issues, they risk a bruising midterm election next year, in which their slim House majority will be on the line.
+She warned that if Republicans fail to reconnect with the “America First” crowd by addressing the increased costs of living and prioritizing domestic issues, they risk bruising midterm elections next year in which their slim House majority will be at stake.

 It marked the first time since 2006 that Democrats captured a state-level office in a statewide election.

-“People were not motivated to vote on Tuesday,” she said.“Republican voters didn’t turn out.”
+“People were not motivated to vote on Tuesday,” she said.
+“Republican voters didn’t turn out.”

 Ms. Greene has long been one of Mr. Trump’s most loyal allies.